Best Crypto Hardware Wallets 2025

 3. Cost

 Software wallets are typically free to use.
-By comparison, you can expect to pay $50 to well over $200 for a hardware wallet, depending on which model you choose.
+By comparison, you can expect to pay anywhere from $50 to well over $200 for a hardware wallet, depending on which model you choose.

 Cost is a consideration, but paying a lot doesn’t always translate to more secure storage.
 Plenty of people store large amounts of crypto on inexpensive yet reliable and well-supported devices like the Trezor Model One.